- Best Telugu Movies Of 2018: Mahanati, Awe, Bharat Ane Nenu And Others

 Cinematography by Ravi Chandran and Tirru, throughout the flick, runs as one's eyes and not as camera.
 The swift changing of lighting and colour tone, especially between the serious part of the subject and during lighter vein is commendable.

 When the run time of a certain movie is exceedingly high, editing plays a pivotal role and the job has to be accurate to avoid boredom.
 Sreekar's editing is top notch which suffices the requirement.
 Sequences zip past one after the other with swift cuts without the audiences undergo feel any lag throughout the movie.

 Devi Sri Prasad is probably in his honeymoon phase.
 All that he touched has turned into gold and Bharat Ane Nenu is no exception.
 Background Music is emotional, intense and generates goosebumps and songs are already chartbusters, which are ruling the roost.
 Vacchadayyo Saami and Bharat Ane Nenu theme song stand out, both as an audio and with its visuals as well.

 Koratala Siva, who is known to blend emotion, message and social concerne at right proportions in his movies, has comeback with the same formula this time around as well.
-His writing is immaculate and it seems like he has the art of gauging the pulse of the audience.
-However, the second part of the movie seems to be dipping in momentum as compared to the initial half.
+Siva's writing is immaculate and he seems to have mastered the art of gauging the pulse of the audience.
+However, the second part of the movie dips in momentum as compared to the initial half.